nixon-voxell/apu_final_year_project/methodology.typ

       obj: "Research Objective 2",
     ),
     (
-      quest: "What are some common challenges or frustrations you encounter with current graphics tools or technologies during development?",
+      quest: "What are some challenges or frustrations you encounter with current graphics tools or technologies during development?",
       just: "Understand pain points that could reveal technical limitations or unmet needs in vector and motion graphics workflows.",
       obj: "Research Objective 3",
     ),